haziqmalikssh/Arduino-Projects/01 Basic/Project 13 LED Dot Matrix/README.md

 ## Features
 - Displays patterns, text, or animations on an LED dot matrix.
-- Compatible with common LED dot matrix modules (e.g., 8x8 or similar).
+- Compatible with common LED dot matrix modules.
 - Easy-to-modify code for custom patterns or animations.

 ## Requirements